Our innovation for managing truffle-field watering

-As with any crop, water is an essential part of the truffle production process.
+As with any other culture, water is an essential element in the truffle production.
 The periods of drought are particularly harmful to it.
-Controlling the watering of the truffle fields is therefore essential to ensure good productivity.
-In this context, WETRUF, as an innovative start-up, develops and markets tools for truffle growers, allowing the monitoring of the water potential of the soil, and thus a better management of watering.
+Controlling the watering of truffle beds is therefore vital for good productivity.
+In this context, WeTruf, as an innovative start-up, has developed a tool for truffle growers that enables them to monitoring soil water potential for better watering management.

 The interest of knowing the water potential and the water availability of a soil

-- unusable water, present in the soil pores but considered unavailable because it requires too much force to be extracted by living beings.
+- Water unusable, present in the pores of the soil but considered unavailable because it requires too much pressure to be extracted by living organisms.

 Our innovation: the monitoring of the pF in trufficulture

 Based on studies carried out by the IAM(Tree/Micro-organism Interactions) of the INRAE/Université de Lorraine joint research unit WETRUFhas developed a tool for the direct monitoring of pF in the soil: the pF Tracer ®.